5 Points to Keep in Mind, While Choosing Your Baby's Name

 She often used to complain to her parents.

 'What kind of name, you have picked up for me!
 I hate it!"

-- I have a cousin-----a boy, whose name sounded as if it was a girl's name.
-By the time, he was 7 years old, he was so much fed up of his friends teasing him, only because of his name that he demanded to his parents, that his name may please be changed.
+I have a cousin-----a boy, whose name sounded, as if it was a girl's name.
+By the time, he was 7 years old, he was so much fed up of his friends teasing him, just because of his name, that he demanded to his parents, that his name, may please be changed.

 5 Points To Consider, While Naming Your Child: